khulnasoft/AiKit/docs/overview/design/ivy_as_a_framework/ivy_array.rst

         try:
             self._data.__setitem__(query, val)
         except (AttributeError, TypeError):
-            self._data = ivy.scatter_nd(
+            self._data = aikit.scatter_nd(
                 query, val, tensor=self._data, reduction="replace"
             )._data
-            self._dtype = ivy.dtype(self._data)
+            self._dtype = aikit.dtype(self._data)

-We can implement inplace updates in the :class:`ivy.Array` class without requiring inplace updates in the backend array classes.
+We can implement inplace updates in the :class:`aikit.Array` class without requiring inplace updates in the backend array classes.
-If the backend does not support inplace updates, then we can use the :func:`ivy.scatter_nd` method to return a new array and store this in the :code:`self._data` attribute.
+If the backend does not support inplace updates, then we can use the :func:`aikit.scatter_nd` method to return a new array and store this in the :code:`self._data` attribute.

-Now, with :class:`ivy.Array` instances, our code will run without error, regardless of which backend is selected.
+Now, with :class:`aikit.Array` instances, our code will run without error, regardless of which backend is selected.
 We can genuinely say our code is fully framework-agnostic.

 The same logic applies to all python operators.
-For example, if :code:`x` and :code:`y` are both :class:`ivy.NativeArray` instances then the following code **might** execute identically for all backend frameworks:
+For example, if :code:`x` and :code:`y` are both :class:`aikit.NativeArray` instances then the following code **might** execute identically for all backend frameworks:

 .. code-block:: python

-    x = ivy.some_method(...)
+    x = aikit.some_method(...)
-    y = ivy.some_method(...)
+    y = aikit.some_method(...)
     z = ((x + y) * 3) ** 0.5
     print(z)